Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 ### Props

 * `name`: (string) Unique identifier of the step.
 * `target`: (string, optional) Target which this step belongs to and will be used for positioning.
-This prop is value is used to look up according `[data-tip-target]` in DOM.
-If omitted, `<body>` will be used as target.
-TODO: mention querySelector hack?, is body really default target?
+Value of this prop is used to look up according `[data-tip-target]` in DOM.
+If you start this value with `.` (dot), it will be evaluated as a query selector, so you can select elements that have no `[data-tip-target]` defined.
 * `placement`: (string, optional) Placement.
 Possible values: 'below', 'above', 'beside', 'center', 'middle', 'right'
 * `arrow`: (string, optional) If defined, step will get arrow pointing to a direction.
 Available: 'top-left', 'top-center', 'top-right', 'right-top', 'right-middle', 'right-bottom', 'bottom-left', 'bottom-center', 'bottom-right', 'left-top', 'left-middle', 'left-bottom'
 * `style`: (object, optional) Will be used as step's inline style.
+Use sparingly and with caution for minor tweaks in positioning or z-indexes and avoid changing the look and feel of Guided Tours.
+If you use this is a way that could benefit all Guided Tours globally, please consider creating an issue.
 * `when`: (function, optional) This is a redux selector that can prevent step from showing when it evaluates to false.
 Define `next` prop to tell Guided Tours name of the step it should skip to.
 If you omit this prop, step will be rendered as expected.
 * `next`: (string, optional) Define this to tell Guided Tours name of the step it should skip to when `when` evaluates to false.
+* `children`: (nodes) Content of step.
+Usually a paragraph of instructions and some controls for tour.
+See below for available options.

 ### Example